sunandanayab/User-Database-/README.md

 # Project Name
-SQL Backend with Java User Authentication
+SQL Backend with Java Program, User Authentication

 # Description
 This project demonstrates how to create a table using SQL backend, and then implement a Java program to collect user credentials (name and password) and store them in an Oracle database.
 Additionally, the project includes a command prompt interface to ensure that the program is compilation-free.